oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/soa-preview-guide/_index.md

 ### End-to-end guide for Oracle SOA Suite preview testers

 This document provides detailed instructions for testing the Oracle SOA Suite preview.
 This guide uses the WebLogic Kubernetes operator version 2.3.0 and SOA Suite 12.2.1.3.0.
 SOA Suite has also been tested using the WebLogic Kubernetes operator version 2.2.1.
 SOA Suite is currently a *preview*, meaning that everything is tested and should work, but official support is not available yet.
-You can, however, come to [our public Slack](https://weblogic-slack-inviter.herokuapp.com/) to ask questions and provide feedback.
+You can, however, come to [our public Slack](https://weblogic-slack-inviter.herokuapp.com/) channel to ask questions and provide feedback.
-At Oracle OpenWorld 2019, we did announce our *intention* to provide official support for SOA Suite running on Kubernetes in 2020 (subject to the standard Safe Harbor statement).
+At Oracle OpenWorld 2019, we announced our *intention* to provide official support for SOA Suite running on Kubernetes in 2020 (subject to the standard Safe Harbor statement).
 For planning purposes, it would be reasonable to assume that the production support would likely be for Oracle SOA Suite 12.2.1.4.0.